jkdel/jkdel.github.io/README.md

 # theyssamy-ajax

-A small one-page website using AJAX and jekyll.
+A small responsive one-page website using AJAX and jekyll.

 ## Content